Moz vs Ahrefs — Which is Better?

 Moz’s ‘link intersect tool’ in use

-You can then reach out to these website owners, asking for a backlink — and in doing so, make your backlink profile stronger than or more consistent with your competitor’s.
+You can then reach out to relevant website owners, asking for a backlink — and in doing so, make your backlink profile stronger than or more consistent with your competitors’.

 Moz and Ahrefs’ link intersection tools offer similar functionality but — and you’ve probably noticed a pattern by now! — the Ahrefs version is better.
 This is mainly because you can compare 10 competitor URLs against yours, while Moz lets you compare five.